-- b.
-Class Counsel will establish an internet website to inform Class Members of the terms of the Federal Settlement Agreement, their rights, dates and deadlines, and related information.
-The website shall include, in Portable Document Format ("PDF"), materials agreed upon by the Parties and as further ordered by this Court.
+b.
+Class Counsel shall continue to maintain the internet website relating to the Settlement, which shall inform Class Members of the terms of the Federal Settlement Agreement, their rights, dates and deadlines, and related information.
+The website shall include (but not be limited to), in Portable Document Format ("PDF"), materials agreed upon by the Parties and as further ordered by this Court.
 Class Counsel will also provide a telephone number that Class Members may call for information about the Settlement.
-Both the website and telephone number shall continue to be made available by Class Counsel through at least December 31, 2018. - c.
-Beginning not later than \\\\\ days after the entry of the Preliminary Approval Order, and subject to the requirements of the Preliminary Approval Order, and the Federal Settlement Agreement, DHS shall commence sending the Class Notice by U.S. mail to each Class Member described in paragraph 7.a., above, as identified through DHS' records, at the Class Member's last known address reflected in DHS' records.
-DHS shall re-mail any Class received by DHS within ten (10) days of receipt of the returned Class Notices that contain a forwarding address, and (b) by itself or using one or more address research firms, as soon as practicable following receipt of any returned Class for better addresses and promptly mail copies of the Class Notices to the addresses so found.
+Both the website and telephone number shall continue to be made available by Class Counsel through at least December 31, 2019.

+c.
+Beginning not later than , 2018, and subject to the requirements of this Order and the Federal Settlement Agreement, DHS shall commence sending the Class Notice by U.S. mail to each Class Member described in paragraph 7.a., above, as identified through DHS' records, at the Class Member's last known address reflected in DHS' records.
+DHS shall: (a) re-mail any Class Notices returned by the U.S. Postal Service with a forwarding address that are received by DHS within ten (10) days of receipt of the returned Class Notices that contain a forwarding address; and (b) by itself or using one or more address research firms, as soon as practicable following receipt of any returned Class Notices that do not include a forwarding address, research any such returned mail for better addresses and promptly mail copies of the Class Notices to the addresses so found.